agilebluefox/pirate-bartender/README.md

 # pirate-bartender
-Example app that emphasizes the use of javascript object-oriented programming.
+Example app that emphasizes the use of javascript object-oriented programming techniques.